 Custom Made Band - A US band.
 Custom Made Band based in Minnesota, USA is made up of 3 local musicians;- Steve Mahlum, Kris Nelson-Jensen and Jay Skrukrud who take you on a musical memory tour of the 50's, 60',s and 70's classic rock and country. http://stevenkris.com

 Melanie Dunhill A UK singer.
-Through singing and writing music my heart and soul find their voice.
+Through singing, song writing and producing music my heart and soul find their voice.
 I am honoured to contribute to Eric’s Wish appeal in memory of my parents.
 Cancer took my cherished Mum in 2018, and sadly Dad wasn’t strong enough to live without her.
-So, I sing for them both trying to do all I can to further research into curing this terrible disease, so other families may be spared losing their loved ones.
-I am also singing to honour the life and cancer research work of Eric Mahlum.
+So, I to honour their memory I do all I can to further research into curing this terrible disease, so other families may be spared losing their loved ones.
 I am UK based, on Facebook and have a YouTube channel.
 Click here for link

 Barry Fish - A US professional musician - see Barry's full bio, available by clicking the link you will find just after the end of the bios below ...